pierreclauss/evry-gra-2024/workshop2.md

 I import the data with the package **tidyquant**, which allows to import financial data directly from Yahoo Finance.
-I import 6 equities from CAC 40 and with a good balance between green and brown peculiarities:
-Bouygues, Engie, Schneider Electric, TotalEnergies, Capgemini and LVMH.
+I import 6 equities from CAC 40 and with a good balance between brown and green features: Bouygues, Engie, TotalEnergies on one side and Schneider Electric, Capgemini, LVMH on the other side.
 I import also a green bond ETF proposed by BlackRock.

 ``` r
 library(tidyverse)